EDUC Courses

 Curriculum instruction and assessment concepts regarding teaching social studies to culturally diverse students in grades K-8, to promote civic competence and the development of elementary students' knowledge and reasoning in the social sciences.
 3 seminars.
 Formerly EDUC 431.

-EDUC 4433 Foundations of Bilingual Education and Biliteracy Instruction (4 units)
+Foundations of Bilingual Education and Biliteracy Instruction

 Term Typically Offered: F